 Now wearable technology and GPS devices are making it easier and safer than ever to enjoy this popular sport.
 Cycling gadgets provide a variety of different purposes for riders, but for the most part, we can group them either in the fitness or cycling accessories group.

 Read on for our overview of devices and connected gear you can use for your next bike adventure.

-This is pretty much the best cycling GPS unit around today.
+This is one of the best cycling GPS units around today.
 Garmin Edge 520 features a high-resolution 2.3 inch colour screen, providing great visibility in a compact and lightweight form factor.

 The device is packed with advanced analysis features such as time in zone, cycling-specific VO2 max and recovery time (when used with a power meter and heart rate monitor), indoor trainer support, cycling dynamics (when used with Vector or Vector 2 power meter) and in-ride challenges through Strava and Garmin Connect segments.

 Connected features include live tracking, smart notifications and automatic uploads to Garmin Connect.
 Garmin Edge 520 is compatible with both GPS and GLONASS satellites, so you benefit from more signal options, wherever your ride takes you.

 The V650 tracks your ride with integrated GPS and gives you altitude data thanks to a built-in barometric pressure sensor.
 Polar’s device features a 2.8 inch colour touch screen and is compatible with Bluetooth smart heart rate and cycling sensors to provide you with speed, cadence and heart rate data.

 Furthermore, the V650 includes free maps (software version 1.2 and above), enabling you to see your location and route on a map during your rides.
 When it runs out of juice, use its USB port to recharge.